 Directions for Google Maps available here.

-Like many other ferratas in the Cuneo area, the Camoglieres Ferrata also makes extensive use of brackets and metal stools for progression.
+Like many other ferratas in the Cuneo area, the Camoglieres Ferrata also makes extensive use of brackets and metal brackets for progression.
 At the beginning of the route, in fact, it starts with a series of brackets that support the progression both for the feet and for the hands (the latter positioned vertically).
-It immediately attaches a wall that for the first few meters looks like a short dihedral that offers grips for hands and feet - if necessary - on the right side.
-Continue along the vertical path with some overhanging and tiring sections for the arms.
-This first vertical wall is separated with a diagonal traverse with brackets for the feet and then the vertical ascent is resumed.
-The route is obligatory and the succession of brackets is faithfully followed.
+It immediately attacks a wall a wall that for the first few meters looks like a short dihedral that offers grips for hands and feet - if necessary - on the right side.
+Proceed with a traverse to the left, then vertically with some overhanging passages rather tiring for the arms.
+This first wall is vertical with in between a a diagonal traverse with brackets for the feet then you proceed the vertical climb.
+The path is obliged and follows the coming brackets.
 You reach the top of this long wall and you are near the first escape route to the left.

-To reach the second stretch of the ferrata, go along a short stretch of path and attach a wall always with overhanging sections that rise slightly uphill to get around an exposed edge.
-Once the edge is finished, go up again a few meters vertically and you come to a rocky pulpit that wanders around for more to go up it with a short stretched path.
+In order to reach the second section of the ferrata you proceed in a short path then begin a wall always with overhanging sections which proceeds slightly diagonally untill you come around an exposed edge.
+Ended the edge Yes climb another few meters in vertical and then you reach a a rocky pulpit that wanders around for more to go up it with a short stretched path.
 Go up one last supported vertical wall and finish the second section of the ferrata.

-Take the path again and descend slightly into a wood that soon leads to the third section of the via ferrata.
-A vertical wall is started for about twenty meters and then a diagonal uphill stretch is undertaken that is tiring and athletic.
-Climb up vertically until you reach the top of a rocky pulpit which, once crossed, descends again on the opposite side.
-You then come to an escape route and with a short path we reach the Tibetan bridge that indicates the fourth stretch of ferrata.
+Take the path again and descend slightly into a wood that soon leads to the third section of the ferrata.
+You face a vertical wall with some overhanging passages for about 20 meters then you undertake a diagonal traverse uphill rather tiring and physical.
+You proceed vertically in strong exposure until you reach the lower section of a rocky roof which we pass on the side with a exposed and exciting edge.
+After a short traverse we conclude the third section leading us to a path where see in distance the long suspended bridge.

-Do not remove the harness at the end of the via ferrata as there are some aided sections downhill.
-From the cross there is an excellently marked path with yellow signs that in about 40 'brings us to the car (3h 15' total).
+Do not remove the harness at the end of the via ferrata as there are aided section downhill.
+From cross there is a path clearly marked with yellow signs that in about 40 'brings us to the car (3h 15' total).

 The Camoglieres Ferrata is an athletic, demanding and tiring ferrata.
 The technical difficulties, intended as climbing, are greatly reduced as the entire route is abundantly aided with brackets and sails.
 However, it should not be underestimated either because of physical commitment or exposure.
-There are different types of escape that can be met by those who have embarked on the path not feeling able to complete it.
+There are many escape routes that can be met by those who have embarked on the path not feeling able to complete it.
+It is forbidden to undertake the via ferrata downhill.

 The Camoglieres Ferrata is geographically close to the Ferrata degli Alpini with Oronaye and to the Via Ferrata Chiaronto.
 However, being the first a long itinerary and the second an athletic itinerary, it is difficult to get married and it is difficult to combine them on the same day.
 Definitely recommended to combine them in adjacent days.
 Among the others via ferrate in the province of Cuneo which we suggest to deepen there are also the Ferrata to the Rocca dei Corvi, the Ferrata in Rocca Senghi and the recent Via Ferrata of the BEC Valletta in Limone Piemonte.
 Wanting to move to the south instead you can reach the beautiful Via Ferrata of the Artists in the province of Savona.